-The best part about this Homemade Gravy Without Meat Drippings is you do not have to wait until your dinner is done cooking to make the gravy.
+The best part about making gravy without meat drippings is you do not have to wait until your dinner is done cooking to make the gravy.
 Maybe for a normal dinner that wouldn’t be a big deal, but this is Thanksgiving we are talking about!
 You already have a million things going on – prep this, cook that, carve this, serve that.
 When everything in the oven has about 15 minutes left, I start the gravy.
 That way, when everything is ready, the gravy is ready too.
 However, if you don’t want to deal with making gravy during cooking, you can make this the day before and refrigerate.
 It will thicken greatly when it is cold, so right before serving, put it in a small saucepan (or a bowl for the microwave) and heat until it is smooth and pourable again.

 - 3/4 cup onion, chopped (roughly 1 small onion)

 - In a large sauce pan, melt the butter.
 Cook the onion until lightly browned, roughly 5-8 minutes.
 Whisk in the flour and cook for 1 minute.
 Whisk in the stock and cook uncovered until thickened, roughly 5 minutes.
-Whisk in the cream and season with salt and pepper to taste.
+Whisk in the cream or milk and season with salt to taste (I use roughly 1/2 teaspoon).
 Serve while hot.*

 Source: Adapted from Brown Eyed Baker